99.9%

 before spending Easter weekend in Queens

+with four against the Mets.
 Saying it another way, the Red Birds’

 first four 2025 will be against teams that